SitaGanesh/X509-Certificate-Template-Prototype/README.md

 #### 3. Device Groups Section ([https://demo.openwisp.io/admin/config/devicegroup/](https://demo.openwisp.io/admin/config/devicegroup/))

-**What’s New:** Your certificate template can be assigned to device groups.
+**What’s New:** My certificate template can be assigned to device groups.

-**What It Looks Like:** In the “Device Groups” section, the “Templates” field includes a new certificate template (e.g., "Website Certificate Template") in the list of available templates, consistent with the `Template` model’s integration.
+**What It Looks Like:** In the “Device Groups” section, the “Templates” field includes a new certificate template in the list of available templates, consistent with the `Template` model’s integration.

 #### 4. CA Section ([https://demo.openwisp.io/admin/pki/ca/](https://demo.openwisp.io/admin/pki/ca/))

-**What’s New:** No changes to the CA section itself, but new template uses these CAs.
+**What’s New:** No changes to the CA section, but my new template uses these CAs.

-**What It Looks Like:** The CA section remains as is, but the `ca` field in the `Template` model links to these CAs, ensuring they are used when generating certificates via the new template.
+**What It Looks Like:** The CA section remains as is, but the `ca` field in the `Template` model links to these CAs, ensuring they are used when generating certificates via the my new template.